Simple security proofs for continuous-variable quantum key distribution with intensity fluctuating sources: Results

-In this section, we will estimate the equivalent transmittance $T_s$ and excess noise $ \varepsilon_s$ for the virtual classical data processing in the source and then compute the secret key rate.
-According to the Appendix C, the equivalent $T_s$ and $ \varepsilon_s$ can be expressed as
+Next, we will estimate the equivalent transmittance $T_s$ and excess noise $ \varepsilon_s$ in the source caused by the data mismatch.
+According to the Supplementary Section II, suppose Alice records $X_A$ and the actual encoded data is $\sqrt{k}X_A$, the equivalent $T_s$ and $ \varepsilon_s$ can be expressed as

 In addition to the channel transmittance $T_c$ and excess noise $\varepsilon_c$, Alice and Bob would estimate an overall transmittance $T$ and excess noise $\varepsilon$ such that